Ontario Computer Animation & Special Effects Tax Credit

 A qualifying corporation is a Canadian corporation that is Canadian or foreign-owned, has a permanent establishment in Ontario and files an Ontario corporate tax return.
 Qualifying corporations may include animation or visual effects houses, post-production houses and film and television production companies which perform eligible computer animation and special effects activities.

 Eligible productions are productions created for commercial exploitation, which are not in an excluded genre, or for which financial support would be contrary to public policy.
-Where all eligible expenditures on the production are incurred after April 23, 2015, the production must also have received an OFTTC or OPSTC certificate to be eligible for the OCASE tax credit.
+The production must also have received an OFTTC or OPSTC certificate to be eligible for the OCASE tax credit.

 Eligible computer animation and special effects activities are those carried out in Ontario directly in support of the production of eligible animation or visual effects for use in eligible productions.